fossasia/open-event-server/README.md

 For installation steps on how to deploy Open-Event Server using vagrant please refer to [Vagrant installation](docs/INSTALLATION_VAGRANT.md)

-### How do I install Web App Generator on Google Cloud
+### How do I install Open Event Orga Server on Google Cloud

 To install the system on Google Cloud please refer to the [Google Cloud installation readme](/docs/INSTALLATION_GOOGLE.md).

-### How do I install Web App Generator on AWS
+### How do I install the Open Event Orga Server on AWS

 To install the system on AWS please refer to the [AWS installation readme](/docs/INSTALLATION_AWS.md).

-### How do I install Web App Generator on Digital Ocean
+### How do I install Open Event Orga Server on Digital Ocean

 To install the system on Digital Ocean please refer to the [Digital Ocean installation readme](/docs/INSTALLATION_DIGITALOCEAN.md).

-### How do I install Open-Event Server with Docker
+### How do I install Open Event Server with Docker

 To install Open-Event Server with Docker please refer to [Docker installation](/docs/INSTALLATION_DOCKER.md)

-### How do I deploy Open-Event Server to Heroku ?
+### How do I deploy Open-Event Server to Heroku

-For steps regarding how to deploy your version of the Open-Event Server to Heroku, please refer [Heroku deployment](docs/INSTALLATION_HEROKU.md) or use the one button deployment.
+For steps regarding how to deploy your version of the Open Event Server to Heroku, please refer [Heroku deployment](docs/INSTALLATION_HEROKU.md) or use the one button deployment.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)